 Do Not Delay In Starting Your Case.

 Generally speaking, you have two years from the accident date to file a claim for the personal injuries you suffered.
 There are, however, some circumstances in which you must file your accident case much earlier.
 Make sure you don’t lose the chance to win your accident case.
 The very last thing you want is to not get paid what you should for everything you’ve gone through.
 You should have legal representation if someone struck you with their car while you were out walking.
-For a risk-free consultation, contact our Long Beach pedestrian accident attorney right away.
+For a risk-free consultation, contact our California pedestrian accident attorney right away.